 Since BRIN indexes have been introduced in PostgreSQL 9.5, many people have gladly adopted this new index type.
 A lot has been written about this new feature and a lot of positive feedback has been reported.
-While BRIN indexes are clearly a success and definitely a win, some people tend to exaggerate and use them ways too frequently.
+While BRIN indexes are clearly a success and definitely a win, some people tend to exaggerate and use them far too frequently.

 Correlation, it is about correlation

 BRIN indexes are cheap, but this does not mean that they are always beneficial.
 In case the correlation of a column is low, BRIN indexes can be no gain or even a small loss.
-Here is an example showing what can happen:

 Then we select a random row: